Mubasheerashirur/HR-Analytics/README.md

 - Laboratory Technicians showed the highest attrition among job roles.

 ## Conclusion
-his HR Analytics Dashboard enabled a detailed view of employee attrition and workforce trends.
-The project strengthened my skills in data cleaning, dashboard design, and insight generation using Power BI.
-By identifying critical factors behind employee turnover, this project demonstrates how data-driven HR strategies can improve retention and support better workforce planning.
+The HR Analytics Dashboard provided valuable insights into workforce dynamics and attrition trends.
+It facilitated the identification of key factors contributing to employee turnover through effective data visualization.
+This project demonstrates proficiency in Power BI, data preprocessing, and business intelligence, contributing to informed decision-making and enhanced HR strategies.